 Stating the Case of the Alternative

 If we got a bad political system(Tinkhundla), bad ruler(despotic king Mswati) and a bad people(the ‘bayethe’ people), where do we start to initiate change?
-Change is an internal thing and starts with the very agents of change–at party levels.
+Change is an internal thing and starts with the very agents of change–at part level.

 If we want a democratic re-organisation of society, then as agents of democracy ourselves we must conduct our business in a democratic way.
 The progressive movement is full of factions bleeding it to death because of decades upon decades of disagreements over our programs and way of conducting struggle.